Patient's Query

 Hello,

+Thank you for your reply.
 The flashes have not reappeared.
-But, the flickering is making me worried.
+But the flickering is making me worried.

 Please do not worry.
 Sleep peacefully for at least eight hours.
 Nothing will happen.
 It will likely be gone tomorrow.

-Since yesterday, the flickering has increased in both the eyes.
-I am sure I do not have retinal detachment because it is happening in both the eyes.
-Yesterday night for a brief moment, my flickering became very constant.
+Since yesterday, the flickering has increased in both eyes.
+I am sure I do not have retinal detachment because it is happening in both eyes.
+Last night for a brief moment, my flickering became very constant.
 I cannot go to the doctor due to the ongoing pandemic.
 Is there anything I can do to make my symptoms less noticeable?
 The flickering happens two to three times in an hour.

 You can take some bed rest.
-If it is happening in both eyes, it may not be a retinal issue, although degeneration of vitreous usually occurs in both eyes if one is prone to it.
-You need not worry about going to a hospital during the current situation as safety measures are in place as the doctors also do not want to be exposed.
-You will likely have to meet a neurologist too if the eye examination is normal.
-Do you have any headache or pain on moving the eyes?
-Do you see colors as washed out or dull?
-Any other signs like numbness of limbs or tingling?
-Any family history of diabetes or hypertension?
-Any dizziness?
+If it is happening in both eyes, it may not be a retinal issue, although degeneration of the vitreous usually occurs in both eyes if one is prone to it.
+You need not worry about going to a hospital during the current situation, as safety measures are in place, and the doctors also do not want to be exposed.
+You will likely have to meet a neurologist, too if the eye examination is normal.
+Please let me know,

 I do not have any dizziness or pain in the limbs or pain while moving the eyes.
 I do not see colors washed out or dull.
 There is no family history of hypertension or diabetes.
 For an hour, I did not get any flickering as such.